nmshd/documentation/_docs_integrate/share-attributes-with-peer.md

               "value": "<phone number that the Sender wants to share>" }
           },
-          "sourceAttributeId": "<ID of source OwnIdentityAttribute of PhoneNumber>" }
+          "attributeId": "<ID of source OwnIdentityAttribute of PhoneNumber>" }
       ]
     }